Skip to content

 Ketamine and Savannah Cats

 Ketamine is also known by the brand names of Ketaset®, Ketaflo®, Vetalar® or Vetaket®.
-Veterinarians use it as a ‘cocktail’ to sedate a cat pre-surgery somewhat, depending on the veterinarian practice.
+Veterinarians use it in a ‘cocktail’ to sedate a cat pre-surgery somewhat, depending on the veterinarian practice.

 Ketamine does have some cardiac effects and can lower the seizure threshold.